gbro3n/recruiter-email-domains/README.md

 from:(*@domain1.ie OR *@domain2.com ... )
 ```

-You can automate the generation of the filter string using `GenerateGMailFilter.js`
+You can automate the generation of a GMail filter string using `GenerateGMailFilter.js`.
+Note GMail has a 1500 character limit on filters, so this script makes a (currently very crude) attempt at splitting the string.

+Run with:

 ```
-node GenerateGMailFilter.js uk-recruiter-email-domains.txt
+$ node GenerateGMailFilter.js uk-recruiter-email-domains.txt
 ```